CarlenePSF/carlenePSF/README.md

-### Hi there 👋
+### Hi there 👋 I'm Carlene

-I'm Carlene, and I'm currently working at Gavb as a tech analyst in the data science team.
+I'm currently working at Gavb as a tech analyst in the data science team.

 🌱 I’m learning lots of things about the data science world and programming.
 This profile will be full of things I'm studying and working on.